While quantities last. Pickup will begin May 8.

 In no case shall Peter Knippel Nursery Inc. be liable for more than the amount of the original purchase price.

-NOT COVERED: The guarantee does not apply to annuals, perennials, above-ground planters, sod, bulbs, seeds, customer plants which have been transplanted or ‘final sale’ items.
-Roses are not guaranteed over the Winter months.
+NOT COVERED: The guarantee does not apply to annuals, tropicals, houseplants, perennials, above-ground planters, sod, bulbs, seeds, customer plants which have been transplanted or ‘final sale’ items.
+Roses are not guaranteed over the winter months.

 We do not guarantee against losses due to vandalism, theft, mechanical or chemical injury, animal damage, pest damage, neglect, improper care or severe weather conditions beyond our control.